Adityanath tweets photos of him taking a walk with Modi, speaks about 'making new India' | Politics

 - India

-Ahead of the Assembly elections in Uttar Pradesh, two photos of Prime Minister Narendra Modi on a stroll with his hand on Chief Minister Yogi Adityanath's shoulder have created quite a buzz.
+Ahead of the Assembly elections in Uttar Pradesh, two photos of Prime Minister Narendra Modi on a stroll with his hand on Chief Minister Yogi Adityanath's shoulder has created a buzz.
+Taking at dig at it, Samajwadi Party chief Akhilesh Yadav said sometimes this is done ''unwillingly'' in politics for the ''sake of people''.
+The Congress too said the photos show that the BJP is ''losing'' ground and people’s confidence.

-Sharing the photos on Twitter, Adityanath also wrote a poem about the commitment of making a ''new India''.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)